DaKassian/CATS-Setup-Guide/Setup-Linux.md

 	./cats -d arbitrary -goods 5 -bids 10

-If the output resembles the provided example, the setup was successful and you can continue with ``Output-Explanation.md``:
+If the output resembles the provided example, the setup was successful and you can continue with the [Output Explanation](/Output-Explanation.md)

 	Number of non-dominated bids: 10  Number of bidders: 12 CATS running 1 of 1....